HR 5171: System

-The HR 5171 system contains at least three stars, however they might not be associated.
-The primary A was thought an eclipsing binary (components Aa and Ab, or A and C in the Catalog of Components of Double and Multiple Stars) with two yellow stars in contact and orbiting in 1,304 days, however this might not be the case.
-The companion has been detected directly by optical interferometry, and is approximately one third the size of the hypergiant primary.
+The HR 5171 system contains at least two stars, although they might not be associated.
+However, the primary A was thought an eclipsing binary (components Aa and Ab, or A and C in the Catalog of Components of Double and Multiple Stars) with two yellow stars in contact and orbiting in 1,304 days, although this might not be the case.
+The supposed companion has been detected directly by optical interferometry, and is approximately one third the size of the hypergiant primary.
 If the companion exists, the two stars are in the common envelope phase where material surrounding both stars rotates synchronously with the stars themselves.

 Component B, located 9.4 arcseconds away from the primary, is a blue supergiant with the spectral type B0.
-It is a highly luminous massive star in itself but visually three magnitudes fainter than the yellow hypergiant.
+It is a highly luminous massive star in itself, but visually three magnitudes fainter than the yellow hypergiant.
 The projected separation between the hypergiant primary and the blue supergiant is 35,000 AU, although their actual separation could be larger.

 Observational history

 HR 5171 was named by inclusion in the Harvard Revised catalogue, later published as the Bright Star Catalogue.
-It was the 5171th entry in the catalogue, listed with a visual magnitude of 6.23 and K-type spectral type.
+It was the 5171st entry in the catalogue, listed with a visual magnitude of 6.23 and K-type spectral type.
 HR 5171 was catalogued as a double star in 1927.

 In 1956, HR 5171 was recorded at magnitude 6.4, spectral type G5p, and profoundly reddened.
-In 1966 Corben recorded it as magnitude 6.51 and spectral type G5p, and noted it as being variable.
+In 1966, Corben recorded it as magnitude 6.51 and spectral type G5p, and noted it as being variable.
 A 1969 catalogue records a visual magnitude of 5.85 and a spectral type of A7V, presumably a case of mistaken identity.
 In 1971, HR 5171 A was identified as a G8 hypergiant, reddened by over three magnitudes of interstellar extinction and also by half a magnitude of extinction from circumstellar material.
-In 1979 it was confirmed as one of the brightest known stars with an absolute visual magnitude (M_{V}) of −9.2.
+In 1979, it was confirmed as one of the brightest known stars with an absolute visual magnitude (M_{V}) of −9.2.
 The G8 spectral type was later adjusted to K0 0-Ia in the revised MK system, meeting the criteria of highly luminous supergiants.